 Most conflicts can be resolved by discussion with the person(s) directly involved in the matter, be it a faculty member, staff person, or another candidate.
-This type of resolution certainly is preferable to more formal actions, and would honor the spirit of Scripture as expressed in
+This type of resolution certainly is preferable to more formal actions and would honor the spirit of Scripture as expressed in Matthew 18:15.
+Scheduled appointments are preferred over drop-in calls/visits.
+Often, a cooling off period is necessary before making contact.
+Most grievances are not of a nature demanding immediate resolution.
+A polite, patient, considerate approach is almost always the most effective in resolving the issue.
+Additionally, the candidate is encouraged to contact the Cohort Director and/or D.Min.
+Director for assistance and guidance in resolving the issue.
+This step must be taken before filing a formal grievance.

-&lt;sup>2 Rules Relating to College Studies: General Academic Rules Harvard and Radcliffe Colleges, 1974-1975, 30-31.
+2 Rules Relating to College Studies: General Academic Rules Harvard and Radcliffe Colleges, 1974-1975, 30-31.